cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 #### source-controller

-The source-controller fetches, verifies, and caches external sources (Git, Helm, OCI, Buckets) as versioned, in-cluster artifacts, enabling other controllers to consume consistent, immutable resources for reconciliation.
+The source-controller fetches, verifies, and caches configuration from external sources (Git, Helm, OCI, Buckets) as versioned, in-cluster artifacts, enabling other controllers to consume consistent, immutable resources for reconciliation.

 **Custom Resources:**